calcium1528/gt-reprise/general/soul/trait.md

 The catch is, that soft-heartedness makes them more vulnerable in combat than other traits.

 Kindness's combat style is exceptionally defense-oriented, largely serving to block attacks from opponents.<br>
 Its magic allows users to manifest barrier(s) around them and/or their allies, protecting them from impending danger.
+They also have great restorative capabilities, mainly to ease pain or sometimes heal heavy injuries.

 One may lose Kindness through acts of cruelty or greed.